Skip to main content

 Step 4: Secondary Identifier

 This step is simple but important.
 For each table you must select a secondary identifier.
-This is used by Decode to prepend to the row identifier if the value for a given spreadsheet is too simple and may cause clashes with other data.
+This is used by Decode to prepend to the identifier if the value for a given spreadsheet is too simple and may cause clashes with other data.

 Example: